fdr42/SemWeb/Rendu/readme.md

 ## Where in code
 * First there is a controller that load all the stations from Apache Jena Fuseki (**in controller/StationListController.java**).
 	* The request is done using Apache jena (see pom.xml).
-* Second there is a rest controller that request [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) to find important place near a station
+* Second there is a rest controller that request (with SPARQL request) [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) to find important place near a station
 (**in restController/ProximityListController.java**).
 	* Like the first controller, the request is done using Apache jena (see pom.xml).